KingAminRn/KingAminRn/README.md

 - 🔭 currently a: **apprentice learning new things and systems**

-- 🌱 I’m currently learning these languages at the beginner level **C#, Python,.NET, React and Databases**
+- 🌱 I’m currently learning these languages at the beginner level **Python, TypeScript, React and Databases**

 - 🌏 im based in **Oslo, Norway**